-- product (meat, eggs or dairy). - also counts towards the 5% free range requirement at gold.
+- " The 75 points required for organic spend (15% of total spend) must include at least one animal product (meat, eggs or dairy). - " If any of the organic spend is on organic poultry meat, organic eggs or organic pig meat this also counts towards the 5% free range requirement at gold.